JulianStremel/mrdiy_canabus/README.md

-# CANaBus

-CANaBus is a set of software and hardware meant to extract CAN messages and create useful gadgets.
-The goal is to read CAN messages from a bus, extract the CAN-ID and Data and broadcast them over ESPNow.
-The gadgets are ESPnow receivers that filter and process the CAN-IDs and data to do something useful them.
+This project comprises a combination of software and hardware components designed to extract Controller Area Network (CAN) messages and generate practical gadgets.
+The primary objective is to receive CAN messages from a bus, extract the CAN-ID and Data from them, and subsequently transmit this information over ESPNow.
+The gadgets serve as ESPNow receivers, responsible for filtering and processing the received CAN-IDs and data to perform specific useful tasks.

 ## The Gateway

-The gateway is made of an ESP32 Dev Kit 1 board coupled with my CAN bus shield connected directly to the car's can bus ( usually though the OBDII port).
-To install this hardware in my car, I needed to do some modifications to make it safer to be connected permanently and create its power usage to use a little power as possible in stand by mode.
+The gateway consists of an ESP32 Dev Kit 1 board paired with a CAN bus shield, directly connected to the car's CAN bus, typically via the OBDII port.
+To install this hardware in my car securely, I performed certain modifications to ensure a safe permanent connection and minimize power consumption while in standby mode.
+See my full video below.

 [![MrDIY Wireless Gateway YouTube video](https://img.youtube.com/vi/XiqU5wpnupk/0.jpg)](https://www.youtube.com/watch?v=XiqU5wpnupk)